 Developing products and services that speak to your customers’ needs and desires is a critical component of customer-centricity.

 Product/service development must be in the loop on customer feedback.
 The beauty of customer-centricity is that it continually allows you to see how the solutions you provide can be improved.

 Inadequate communication between those gathering feedback and those developing products will limit your efforts in both directions.
 Product development and customer experience will both suffer.

 That said, product/service development should not be limited to reactively trying to please customers.

 Proactive approaches that anticipate needs ahead of time are hugely valuable.
 By paying attention to industry trends, advances in technology, and new possibilities for innovation, you can also anticipate what customers will need in the future.

-Measuring and tracking your customer-centric strategy involves tracking key metrics.
+Measuring and tracking your strategy involves tracking key metrics.
 Measure customer experience, return on investment, customer lifetime value, and your own internal KPIs.

-It is important to remember that internal KPIs need to be correlated to your customer-centric strategy.
+It is important to remember that internal KPIs need to be correlated to your strategy.
 This allows you to see how they impact each other and the value your strategy is adding or detracting from your internal KPIs.
 This will allow you to adapt and re-evaluate as you go, to maximize the benefits.

 Internal KPIs will be unique to your business but the key metrics to measure to track your customer-centric strategy are:

 These metrics make up your Voice of Customer Sore (VoC).
 They also give you additional insights into how well your customer-centric program is working and the tangible results.
 They also allow you to calculate your return on investment (ROI), which is important to track too.